szweibel/DHRIFT-Workshops/creating-simulations.md

 - Objects and instantiation

 __2)__ Run the simulation by rolling the dice as many times as we want, and evaluate the results.
-__2)__ Run the simulation by rolling the dice as many times as we want, and evaluate the results.

 Concepts we'll focus on:
 - Passing methods as arguments into other classes/functions